massoncheg/forgejo-docs/developer/WORKFLOW.md

 ### Stable branches

-The stable branches cannot be force pushed because they would no longer contain the tags from which releases were made.
+The stable branches are not force pushed because they would no longer contain the tags from which releases were made.
 Instead, the following is done:

-- All _Forgejo_ commits are reverted
+- The _Gitea_ commits are cherry-picked
-- The Gitea branch is merged
+- If there is a conflict
-- All _Feature branches_ are merged
+  - revert the _Forgejo_ commit that caused the conflict
+  - cherry-pick the _Gitea_ commit
+  - cherry-pick the _Forgejo_ commit back and resolve the conflict

+This ensures the conflict resolution is documented in the relevant _Forgejo_ commit.
+The conflict must not be resolved in the _Gitea_ commit because there would be no convenient way to know why and how it happened when browing the commit history.

 ## Feature branches